TonyBoy56/capstoneV2/README.md

 5. While in project directory, run the command "npm install"

-6. While in project directory, run "npm run build"
+6. While in project directory, run "npm start"

-7. While in project directory, run "npm start"
+7. Type in your browser the url "localhost:3000" to access the page, or the page should load upon running the previous command.

-8. Type in your browser the url "localhost:3000" to access the page, or the page should load upon running the previous command.
+8. To view data being requested from the api, open the browser console with CMD+SHIFT+J (CONTROL+SHIFT+I, for windows).

 ## Known Bugs
-* _N/A_
+* _When searching for users consisting of a '#' in their name, typcically associated to battle.net or Activision (uno) ID platoforms, a parsing error occurs.
+The application is only able to make search queries on console users at the moment._

 ## Technologies Used